karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 ### **5.2.
 Retrieve the relevant information from Kendra**

-The ``retrieve`` method from the ``boto3`` Kendra client allow us to retrieve the relevant information from the knowledge database.
+The ``retrieve`` method from the ``boto3`` Kendra client allow us to retrieve the relevant docs from our knowledge database.

 The ``PageSize`` parameter is used to specify how many documents we want to retrieve, for this example we’re retrieving the top 3 docs that are most similar to our question.

-- Why did we retrieve 3 docs from our knowledge database instead of just one?
+> Why did we retrieve 3 docs from our knowledge database instead of just one?
+>

-When we saved the documents, data is splitted into multiple chunks, so it’s possible that the complete answer to our question is not located in just one vector but in more than one.
+> When we saved the documents, data is stored into multiple chunks, so it’s possible that the complete answer to our question is not located in just one vector but in more than one.
 That’s why we’re retrieving the 3 most relevant documents to the given question.

-Once we have retrieved the documents from Kendra, we merge them into a single 'string'.
-This 'string' represents the context that we will be added to the prompt and in which we will specify to Bedrock that it can only respond using the information given in this context, and in no case can use any data from outside this context to generate the answer to our question.
+Once we have retrieved the documents from Kendra, we merge them into a single _"string"_.
+This _"string"_ represents the context that will be added to the prompt, specifying to the Bedrock LLM that it can only respond using the information provided in this context.
+It cannot use any data from outside this context to generate the answer to our question.

 ```python
 def retrieve_kendra_docs():